Best Complete Guide to Cooking with Amaranth

 What amaranth varieties are available for purchase?

-Panhandle Milling offers amaranth in both its whole grain and flour forms in organic and non-organic varietals, ensuring that you get the perfect product for your business and baking needs.
+Panhandle Milling offers amaranth in its whole grain and flour forms in organic and non-organic varietals, ensuring you get the perfect product for your business and baking needs.
 We can service bulk customers, small-to-midsize bakeries, and those looking for retail products that are packaged and ready for the grocery store shelf.

 Is conventional or organic amaranth right for me?